LTUC/amman-dotnet-401d2/Curriculum/Class18/LAB.md

 ## Unit Tests
-- Test that your application for the following functionality:
+- Test your application for the following functionality:
 1. Test Getters/Setters on all Models
 2. Test Standard CRUD operations on all tables (test your services!)